-Evaluating Palo Alto vs. Fortinet Performance
+Evaluating Palo Alto vs. Fortinet NGFW Performance

 The following are some security features that Palo Alto firewalls offer:

 Data Loss Prevention: The other security tool from Palo Alto is Networks Enterprise Data Loss Prevention (DLP).
-It is the first cloud-delivered security in the industry and it easily discovers, monitors, and protects all sensitive data across all users, networks, and the cloud.
+It is the first cloud-delivered security in the industry, and it easily discovers, monitors, and protects all sensitive data across all users, networks, and the cloud.

 5G-Native Security: Enterprises are looking to 5G networks to push the industries to the age of AI, automation, and cloud leveraging.
-Users will highly rely on the cloud and edge compute — and Palo Alto 5G-native security provides a safe environment for distributed edge clouds, enterprise 5G networks, and cloud-native 5G core.
+Users will highly rely on cloud and edge computing — and Palo Alto 5G-native security provides a safe environment for distributed edge clouds, enterprise 5G networks, and cloud-native 5G core.

+Regarding security, Fortinet's FortiGate 500E had a recent rating of 99.3% security effectiveness.
 As the network edges emerge and increase in popularity, people need reliable and effective security.
 FortiGate's security tools include:

 Content Security: These security tools are optimized to monitor and protect against attack tactics that target files.

 Users can purchase both services and bundles individually or in bundles.
 Cloud and virtual offerings also follow the same price model.
-The NSS-tested 500E sells from $5,000 to $20,000 depending on both support level and warranty.
+The NSS-tested 500E sells from $7,000 to $23,000 depending on both support level and warranty.

 Secondly, Palo Alto has an extended life and usability.
 Some of the products offered by Fortinet at a low cost have average firewalls that fail between 3-5 years and can no longer be reprogrammed with a new OS and protect a user’s network.
-Palo Alto, however, is well-architected with a highly flexible chipset that can be easily updated, which increases the lifespan of its firewall solutions
+Palo Alto, however, is well-architected with a highly flexible chipset that can be easily updated, which increases the lifespan of its firewall solutions.